 Rectal Pain: Rectal pain is a common problem.
-Some common causes of rectal pain include hemorroids, anal fissures, proctalgia fugax, and levator ani syndrome.
+Some common causes of rectal pain include hemorrhoids, anal fissures, fleeting anal spasms (proctalgia fugax), and levator ani syndrome.
 Diagnosis of rectal pain generally require no procedures.
 Treatment of rectal pain depends on the cause of the pain.

 Anal Abscess Anal abscesses include perirectal abscess and perianal abscess.
 Both types of abscesses need immediate medical attention.
 Causes of anal abscesses include individuals with medical conditions such as diabetes, AIDS/HIV, Crohn's disease, those on immune system suppressor drugs, pregnancy, STDs, and anal fissures.
 Symptoms of anal abscesses include pain in the anal area, pus drainage near the anus, fever, lower abdominal pain, painful bowel movements, fatigue, and night sweats.
 Treatment of anal abscesses is often surgery.

 - Are Your Protecting Your Vision?